bit-garden/godottpd/README.md

 ## Current main issues
 Static file delivery loads the whole file, then delivers to the client.
 This has obvious RAM implications leading to DDOS issues.

 TLS/SSL is not handled by the server currently.
-Using services like CloudFlare's tunnel services can supply the TLS/SSL protection, but this isn't ideal.